 There are many approaches to dealing with this issue.
 In general, the best thing to do first is to visualize some properties of the data: the sample distribution of the GEM (consult the GEMprep tool), the correlation distribution of the similarity matrix (using visualize.py), and pairwise scatter plots of the similarity matrix (using visualize.py).
 These visualizations can help you to identify irregularities or noise in the data, from which you can decide how to remove them.
 For example, if the GEM contains many negative-valued expressions that are noisy, you can use the --minexpr option in the similarity analytic to exclude these expressions when computing the pairwise correlations, which may remove many high but meaningless correlations.

 How to Cite KINC

-If you find KINC useful in your research, please cite the following two publications:
+If you find KINC useful and would like to cite it please consider the following: